Quantitative Language Automata: Definitional Framework

-Although weighted labeled transition systems are probabilistic by definition, they can be viewed as \emph{nondeterministic} by considering only the support of $d$, i.e., treating all transitions with positive probability as nondeterministic transitions.
+Although weighted labeled transition systems are probabilistic by definition, they can be viewed as \emph{nondeterministic} by considering only the support of $d$, i.e., treating all transitions with positive probability as nondeterministic choices.